 What is Slea Head Drive?

-Slea Head Drive (Slí Cheann Sléibhe in Irish) is a circular route on the Dingle Peninsula in County Kerry, Ireland.
-Additionally, it forms part of the Wild Atlantic Way, a scenic coastal route spanning 1,553 miles along Ireland’s west coast.
-Although Slea Head Drive is only 30 miles long (47 km), it offers some of the most breathtaking views in all of Kerry.
+Slea Head Drive (Slí Cheann Sléibhe in Irish) is a 30-mile (47-km) scenic coastal route on the Dingle Peninsula in County Kerry.
+It forms part of the famous Wild Atlantic Way, which spans 1,553 miles along the country’s west coast.

-For example, you won’t want to skip Dunmore Head, the Dunquin Pier, Coumeenoole Beach, or the adorable Dingle Town.
-Nonetheless, we believe this Dingle Peninsula drive is best explored in one to two full days.
+At an absolute minimum, you’ll need four hours to appreciate the most popular stops along the drive, like Dunmore Head, Dunquin Pier, Coumeenoole Beach, and Dingle, without feeling rushed.
+Nonetheless, I believe this Dingle Peninsula drive is best explored in one to two full days.

 Important tips for driving Slea Head